charles-roman/systems-programming/notes/c-programming/README.md

   - The parameter receives the **base address** of the matrix.

 - **Static:**
-  - Number of columns must be specified in function parameter for array when using standard array notation (in addition to a rows parameter).
+  - Number of columns must be specified in function parameter for array when using standard array notation (in addition to a row parameter).
-    - needed for compiler to determine where a row ends.
+    - Needed for compiler to determine where a row ends.
   - When using pointer notation (pointer-to-pointer), row and column parameters must be provided.

 - **Dynamic:**
   - Single block allocation will result in passing a single pointer just like a 1D array, along with row and column parameters.
+    - Pointer arithmetic will be required to properly map indices.
   - An array of row pointers will use standard pointer-to-pointer notation, with row and column parameters provided.

 </details>